-SKILL CATEGORY DEFINING SKILLS: LEARNING OUTCOMES: The levels Skill areas to be demonstrated by of achievement required by graduates.
-The graduate has reliably graduates: demonstrated the ability to: COMMUNICATION Reading Writing Speaking Listening Presenting Visual literacy communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience. respond to written, spoken, or visual messages in a manner that ensures effective communication.
-NUMERACY Understanding and applying mathematical concepts and reasoning Analyzing and using numerical data Conceptualizing 3. execute mathematical operations accurately.
+SKILL CATEGORY DEFINING SKILLS: Skill areas to be demonstrated by graduates: LEARNING OUTCOMES: The levels of achievement required by graduates.
+The graduate has reliably demonstrated the ability to: COMMUNICATION Reading Writing Speaking Listening Presenting Visual literacy communicate clearly, concisely and correctly in the written, spoken and visual form that fulfills the purpose and meets the needs of the audience. respond to written, spoken or visual messages in a manner that ensures effective communication.
+NUMERACY Understanding and applying mathematical concepts and reasoning Analyzing and using numerical data Conceptualizing 1. execute mathematical operations accurately.
 CRITICAL THINKING & PROBLEM SOLVING Analyzing Synthesizing Evaluating Decision making Creative and innovative thinking apply a systematic approach to solve problems. use a variety of thinking skills to anticipate and solve problems.

-SKILL CATEGORY DEFINING SKILLS: LEARNING OUTCOMES: The levels Skill areas to be of achievement required by graduates. demonstrated by The graduate has reliably graduates: demonstrated the ability to: INFORMATION MANAGEMENT Gathering and managing information Selecting and using appropriate tools and technology for a task or a project Computer literacy Internet skills locate, select, organize, and document information using appropriate technology and information systems. analyze, evaluate, and apply relevant information from a variety of sources.
-INTERPERSONAL Team work Relationship management Conflict resolution Leadership Networking show respect for the diverse opinions, values, belief systems, and contributions of others. interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals.
-PERSONAL Managing self Managing change and being flexible and adaptable Engaging in reflective practices Demonstrating personal responsibility 10. manage the use of time and other resources to complete projects.
-11. take responsibility for one's own actions, decisions, and consequences.
+SKILL CATEGORY DEFINING SKILLS: Skill areas to be demonstrated by graduates: LEARNING OUTCOMES: The levels of achievement required by graduates.
+The graduate has reliably demonstrated the ability to: INFORMATION MANAGEMENT Gathering and managing information Selecting and using appropriate tools and technology for a task or a project Computer literacy Internet skills locate, select, organize and document information using appropriate technology and information systems. analyze, evaluate and apply relevant information from a variety of sources.
+INTERPERSONAL Teamwork Relationship management Conflict resolution Leadership Networking show respect for the diverse opinions, values, belief systems and contributions of others. interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals.
+PERSONAL Managing self Managing change and being flexible and adaptable Engaging in reflective practices Demonstrating personal responsibility manage the use of time and other resources to complete projects. take responsibility for one's own actions, decisions and their consequences.